ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

-This error will cover our first error where we ensure that only if a user is signed in we will allow the mutation to execute.
+This error will cover our first error, where we ensure that only if a user is signed in will we allow the mutation to execute.

 Create another file called `UnknownAssetException.cs` located in the `Types/Errors` directory.